 Graffiti Teacup and Saucer (Storm in a Teacup)

 Victoria Mae Designs

 Victoria is originally from South Africa and studied Textile Design in Durban.
-Afterwards she worked as a home furnishing textile designer for mill in Durban called David Whiteheads.
+Afterward she worked as a home furnishing textile designer for the mill in Durban called David Whiteheads.
 Deciding she wanted to see more of the world Victoria came to London where she’s been for ten years and calls the capital home.
 Victoria tells me – “I studied a BA in Surface Design at the London College of Communication, University of the Arts London.
-At the same time I was undertaking freelance design, mainly for fashion prints and also illustration for books and marketing design.”
+At the same time, I was undertaking freelance design, mainly for fashion prints and also illustration for books and marketing design.”

 Victoria Mae Hoey

 Her love affair with ceramics started when she was awarded a work placement at Royal Stafford, a Stoke-on-Trent based pottery.
 She reveals – “While there I fell in love with Stoke and ceramics.
-I also increased my collection of tea pots considerably – I knew this was the beginning of a lifelong passion for ceramics!
-I have always loved tea and anything tea related, from tea pots to milk jugs.
-Some of my earliest memories are of colonial style tea times at my grandparent’s farm in South Africa and homely tea parties with fresh cheese scones prepared by my gran.”
+I also increased my collection of teapots considerably – I knew this was the beginning of a lifelong passion for ceramics!
+I have always loved tea and anything tea-related, from teapots to milk jugs.
+Some of my earliest memories are of colonial-style tea times at my grandparent’s farm in South Africa and homely tea parties with fresh cheese scones prepared by my gran.”

 Bicycle Plate, Teacup and Saucer and Mug

 This inspired her final exhibition for university, she tells me – “I designed a chess game made out of tea sets.
 One half was in black and white designs only, while the other was colourful.
 The pawns were teacups and mugs, kings and queens were tea and coffee pots, knights were milk jugs and the castles were sugar bowls.
 The designs I created reflected the different aspects of my life – the places I had travelled and the experiences that made me, me.”